nero302/academic-kickstart/content/authors/admin/_index.md

 user_groups:
 - Researchers
 - Visitors

 ---

-bio:
-Hello and welcome to my website!
-My name is Ivan Simpson-Kent and I'm a PhD candidate in the Lifespan Cognitive Dynamics lab (led by Rogier Kievit) at the MRC Cognition and Brain Sciences Unit (University of Cambridge) where I conduct research in developmental cognitive neuroscience.
+My name is Ivan Simpson-Kent and I'm a PhD candidate in the Lifespan Cognitive Dynamics lab (led by Dr. Rogier Kievit) at the MRC Cognition and Brain Sciences Unit (University of Cambridge) where I conduct research in developmental cognitive neuroscience.
 Specifically, I use statistical models (e.g. structual equation models & network science) to understand how the brain and behavior interact from childhood to early adulthood to produce intelligence (e.g. working memory & fluid intelligence).
 After my PhD, I plan to apply insights from my research to help guide education policy, especially for disadvantaged youth struggling to learn in school.
-Before coming to Cambridge, I was a Fulbright scholar in Regensburg Germany, researching entomology (ants/myrmecology) and studied at the University of Scranton where I majored in neuroscience and philosopy with a minor in mathematics.
-West Philadelphia born and raised.
-He/They (h+)
+Before coming to Cambridge, I was a Fulbright scholar in Regensburg, Germany researching entomology (ants/myrmecology) and before that I studied at the University of Scranton where I earned a bachelor's degree majoring in neuroscience and philosopy with a minor in mathematics.